Nazirrudin Ismail: DPMM

-On 28 February, Nazirrudin signed with DPMM FC for the 2023 Singapore Premier League season.
+On 28 February 2023, Nazirrudin signed with DPMM FC for the 2023 Singapore Premier League season.
 He made his debut coming on for Hakeme Yazid Said in the 12th minute of stoppage time in a 3–4 loss to Balestier Khalsa on 10 March.
+He scored his first two goals for DPMM against Young Lions in a 0–2 win on 12 September.